2012 South Korean legislative election

 Legislative elections were held in South Korea on 11 April 2012.
 The election was won by the ruling Saenuri or New Frontier Party, which renewed its majority in the National Assembly, despite losing seats.
-The election has been read as a bellwether for the presidential election to be held later in the year.
+The election was read as a bellwether for the presidential election to be held later in the year.
 The result confounded exit polls and media analysis, which had predicted a closer outcome.

 Background

 The South Korean National Assembly consists of 246 directly elected seats and 54 nationwide proportional representation seats chosen under an FPTP-PR parallel voting system.
-In South Korea's presidential system, the head of state chooses the cabinet, but the loss of control in the parliament could have hampered President Lee's government substantially.
+Proportional seats were only available to parties which one three percent of the national valid vote among seat-allocated parties and/or won five or more constituency seats.
+In South Korea's presidential system, the head of state controls the executive, but the loss of control in congress could have hampered President Lee's ability to govern alone.

 Political parties

 Four parties won seats in the 2012 election: